Longferret/Minecraft-Clone/readme.md

 * Fixed player from jumping when in the air (by adding check if on ground at every iteration)

 ## Vertex buffer per chunk (in progress)
-Creation of a new API, Load chunk, Delete Chunk --> I might want the rendere to be directly linked to the world of the game_core crate
+Creation of a new API, Load chunk, Delete Chunk --> I might want the renderer to be directly linked to the world of the game_core crate
-* Load chunk will lauch a thread to create a new vertec buffer with all surface elements, then add it to hashap of chunks
+* Load chunk will lauch a thread to create a new vertex buffer with all surface elements, then add it to hashap of chunks
 * Delete chunk will just remove the vertex buffer from the hashmap

 New structuration: